samberthol/palm-bigquery/README.md

 The `temperature` can be adjusted to throttle the "creativity" of your LLM.
 The `top_k` can be adjusted according to the token size accepted by your API.

-You can add a UI easily with Gradio or Strimlit on top of your project
+You can add a UI easily with Gradio or Strimlit on top of your project.